adam-p/yesterday-i-learned/django.md

 * To filter by any django model field, use the [`DjangoFilterBackend`](http://stackoverflow.com/a/2137652)
 * the `{% django_js %}` tag cannot be compressed!
 * [`authenticate()`](https://docs.djangoproject.com/en/1.6/topics/auth/default/#django.contrib.auth.authenticate) checks the credentials; `login()` actually logs the user in.
+* All unsaved models (`pk=None`) of the same type hash to the same thing, both because it is technically correct, and becuase Django devs are morons.
+Do not store them with `set` -- they will just go away.

 # Django troubleshooting